riga/pymitter/README.md

 - ##### ``on(event, func=None, ttl=-1)``
 	Registers a function to an event.
 When *func* is *None*, decorator usage is assumed. *ttl* defines the times to listen.
 Negative values mean infinity.
+Returns the function.

 - ##### ``once(event, func=None)``
 	Registers a function to an event with ``ttl = 1``.
 When *func* is *None*, decorator usage is assumed.
+Returns the function.

 - ##### ``on_any(func=None)``
 	Registers a function that is called every time an event is emitted.
 When *func* is *None*, decorator usage is assumed.
+Returns the function.

 - ##### ``off(event, func=None)``
 	Removes a function that is registered to an event.
 When *func* is *None*, decorator usage is assumed.
+Returns the function.

 - ##### ``off_any(func=None)``
 	Removes a function that was registered via ``on_any()``.
 When *func* is *None*, decorator usage is assumed.
+Returns the function.

 - ##### ``off_all()``
 	Removes all functions of all events.